naghambbb/crudapp/README.md

 # User Management CRUD App

-A simple command-line application built with Node.js for managing user data.
-This app allows you to create, read, update, and delete users, with data saved in a JSON file for persistence.
+An Advanced web application built with Node.js for managing user data.
+This app allows you to create, read, update, and delete users, with data saved in a JSON file for persistence with a beautiful UI.

 ## Prerequisites